Parameter uncertainty estimation for exponential semi-variogram models: Two generalized bootstrap methods with check- and quantile-based filtering: Simulation study

 \subsection{Data generating process}

 Data is generated based on a zero-mean Gaussian random process with an exponential semi-variogram model of the form

 The population is located on a two-dimensional square grid $D = \{0,\dots,10000\}^2$.
-One complete realization of locations is generated by drawing 250000 data points using the \verb !runif! command.
-The attribute values $z$ at each realized location are computed with the \verb!RFsimulate! command.
+One complete realization of locations $(\mathbf{x,y})$ is generated by drawing 250000 data points using the \verb !runif! command.
+The attribute values $z$ at each realized location are computed with the following commands.